Mwags24/Brevolium_Notebook/_posts/2020-7-07-GO_Enrichment.md

 Four catagories of results were output: d2s, s2d, depth, and species

-Each of these had three different graphs: MF (Molecular Function), CC (Sellular component), and BP (Biological process)
+Each of these had three different graphs: MF (Molecular Function), CC (Cellular component), and BP (Biological process)